Gadnalf/TimeBall/README.md

 2-player competitive handball, only with time-travelling self-replication.

-Score goals, support your past and future selves, and outsmart your opponents to be crowned Champion of All Timeball.
+Score goals, support your past and future selves, and outsmart your opponents to be crowned Greatest of All Timeball.

 Check out the trailer and more on our itch: https://haotian-luo.itch.io/dodge-time